 Since the recent election in the U.S., the safety pin movement has become a way for people to show solidarity with those who might feel threatened by current hateful attitudes.
 It's about kindness and respect for all people.
 Part of that is agreeing to offer support, if needed.
 However, wearing a pin isn't supposed to equate with which candidate a person voted.
-It's all about being against hate and negativity.
-Although I do understand the cognitive dissonance that might occur at the thought of someone wearing a safety pin while having voted for our incoming president.
+It's all about being against hate.
+Although I do understand the cognitive dissonance that occurs at the thought of someone wearing a safety pin while having voted for our incoming president.

 An alternate view

 Because I'm sticking my neck out by writing this post, I do feel I need to educate you on an alternate view that's circulating out there.
 Some people find the safety pin offensive as it reeks of white privilege and apathy - ignoring the real needs of those we marginalize.
-If you do click on the link above to read the article, please also read the comments posted below.
+This perspective needs to be considered, also.
+If you do read the article from the link, above, please also read the comments posted below it.
 And they are numerous.
 Already, people are experiencing an unspoken comradery and a sense of trust from the safety pin movement.

 What to do?